KerstenDoering/CPI-Pipeline/ReadMe.rst

 - These are the 3 main commands:

-    - CV: make experiment Kernel=APG expTyp=CV InputFile=DS.xml Processors=4
+    - CV: make experiment Kernel=APG expTyp=CV InputFile=CPI-DS.xml Processors=4

-    - PR: make experiment Kernel=APG expTyp=PR InputFile=DS.xml Processors=4
+    - PR: make experiment Kernel=APG expTyp=PR InputFile=CPI-DS.xml Processors=4

     - XX: make experiment Kernel=APG expTyp=XX TrainFile=train.xml TestFile=test.xml Processors=4

 - You can use the test data set DS-40.xml with 40 sentences to check whether your pipeline works.

-- While the complete DS1 pipeline runs around 3:15 h the test case takes only a few minutes on a notebook with an Intel Core i7-6700HQ (4x 2,6 GHz).
+- While the complete CPI-DS_IV pipeline runs around 3:15 h, the test case takes only a few minutes on a notebook with an Intel Core i5-3570 (4x 3.40GHz).

-- To use this test data set, go to your (new) working directory into "scripts" and run one of the given make commands with a data set from the folder "scripts/generate_XML_files/DS", e.g.:
+- To use this test data set, go to your (new) working directory into "scripts" and run one of the given make commands with a data set from the folder "scripts/generate_XML_files/CPI-DS", e.g.:

     - make experiment Kernel=APG expTyp=PR InputFile=annotate_res.xml Processors=4